Iran hostage crisis: Negotiations and Algeria's role

+American rescue operations

+Failed first attempt

 Cyrus Vance, the United States Secretary of State, had argued against the push by Zbigniew Brzezinski, the National Security Advisor, for a military solution to the crisis.
 Vance, struggling with gout, went to Florida on Thursday, April 10, 1980, for a long weekend.
 On Friday Brzezinski held a newly scheduled meeting of the National Security Council where the president authorized Operation Eagle Claw, a military expedition into Tehran to rescue the hostages.
 Deputy Secretary Warren Christopher, who attended the meeting in Vance's place, did not inform Vance.
 Furious, Vance handed in his resignation on principle, calling Brzezinski "evil."

 Late in the afternoon of April 24, 1980, eight RH‑53D helicopters flew from the aircraft carrier USS Nimitz to a remote road serving as an airstrip in the Great Salt Desert of Eastern Iran, near Tabas.
 They encountered severe dust storms that disabled two of the helicopters, which were traveling in complete radio silence.
 Early the next morning, the remaining six helicopters met up with several waiting Lockheed C-130 Hercules transport aircraft at a landing site and refueling area designated "Desert One".

 At this point, a third helicopter was found to be unserviceable, bringing the total below the six deemed vital for the mission.
 The commander of the operation, Col. Charles Alvin Beckwith, recommended that the mission be aborted, and his recommendation was approved by President Carter.
 As the helicopters repositioned themselves for refueling, one ran into a C‑130 tanker aircraft and crashed, killing eight U.S. servicemen and injuring several more.

 Two hours into the flight, the crew of helicopter No. 6 saw a warning light indicating that a main rotor might be cracked.
 They landed in the desert, confirmed visually that a crack had started to develop, and stopped flying in accordance with normal operating procedure.
 Helicopter No. 8 landed to pick up the crew of No. 6, and abandoned No. 6 in the desert without destroying it.
 The report by Holloway's group pointed out that a cracked helicopter blade could have been used to continue the mission and that its likelihood of catastrophic failure would have been low for many hours, especially at lower flying speeds.
 The report found that the pilot of No. 6 would have continued the mission if instructed to do so.